draios/onprem-install-docs/6.X/6.4.1/README.md

 ### Storage Requirements

 You may use dynamic or static storage on a variety of platforms to store the Sysdig platform components (stateful sets).
-Different configuration parameters and values are used during the install, depending on which scenario you have.
+Different configuration parameters and values are used during the installation, depending on which scenario you have.

 **Use Case 1: Default, undefined (AWS/GKE)**

-If you will use dynamic storage on AWS or GKE and haven't configured any storage class there yet, then the Quick Install streamlines the process for you.
+If you use dynamic storage on AWS or GKE and haven't configured any storage class there yet, then the Quick Install streamlines the process for you.

 -   `storageclassProvision``er:` Enter `aws` or `gke`.
 The installer will create the appropriate storage class and then use it for all the Sysdig platform stateful sets.